madisonpascual/HW3/README.md

 # HW3

-The following GitHub Link contains the Rmd file for HW3.
+This GitHub page contains the Rmd file for HW3.